How to Rent Out Your House in Malaysia (2026 Landlord Guide)

 What tenancy agreement clauses matter most?

-The agreement should state the parties, property, term, rent date, payment method, deposit amounts, permitted occupants, inventory, house rules, maintenance responsibilities, and what happens if rent is unpaid.
-If the tenancy relies on any consent-based recovery or credit-reporting workflow, the consent and default wording must be properly handled.
+The agreement should also state rent date, payment method, late-payment consequences, default, inventory, house rules, maintenance responsibilities, and what happens if rent is unpaid.
+A separate written consent is required if the tenancy relies on any credit-reporting workflow.

 What should you fix before viewing?